VishalKumar-V/TFS-PROG-JS-FUNDAMENDALS/PROG/P01/05 Conditions/07 Exercises/L3-01-College-Status/01 Problem Statement.md

 # Problem Statement

-College A follows set of standard time table every day where the class starts by 9.00 ISTand the college closes by 19.00 till the next day of 9.00
+College A follows set of standard time table every day where the class starts by 9.00 IST and the college closes by 19.00 till the next day of 9.00

 For a give time find the status of the college